 - The reference to payment for a "result" in a contract may sometimes be misleading.
 Any employer (business) incurs employment expenses to achieve "results".
 An employer expects results from both the employees and the independent contractors it employs.
 In the case of an employee, the employer controls the employee's effort to achieve the employer's result.
-If the employer is dissatisfied, it generally cannot apply financial sanctions (reduce remuneration) but can increase control through supervision, training, or dismissal for incapacity.
+Generally, the employer cannot apply financial sanctions (reduce remuneration) if dissatisfied with the employees' results but can increase control through supervision, training or dismissal for incapacity.
 In the case of an independent contractor, the employer does not control the independent contractor's effort, but purchases the independent contractor's result.
-If the employer is dissatisfied, it can only apply financial sanctions through accepting the result but paying a portion of the contract price, or by refusing to pay or accept the result. - Payment at regular intervals (whether at a fixed rate per time interval or at a fixed rate per hour) which fluctuates depending on the hours actually worked, but without material reference to output or result for that interval, indicates that there is an acquisition of a worker's effort

-(productive capacity), as opposed to a result of effort (productive capacity deployed).

-- Payment by time-periods (i.e. payment for a result but with the reward merely calculated by time-periods worked) or payment for a service (in the sense of a result) must be distinguished from payment for time (payment for the worker's effort over time, often measured in hours worked).
-If the employer is, for example, entitled to a worker's services for all normal business or working hours, the employer has effectively acquired exclusive use of the productive capacity of the worker, which is indicative of an employee status. - Regular payment is conclusive for purposes of exclusionary subparagraph (ii)(bb) of the definition of "remuneration".
-The word "regular" in the phrase "regular intervals" in that subparagraph must be interpreted so as to require a contractual right on the part of the independent contractor to demand payment at those regular intervals.
-Whether or not the payment amounts fluctuate would have no effect on the regularity of the payments.
+If dissatisfied, the employer can only apply financial sanctions through accepting the result but paying a portion of the contract price, or by refusing to pay or accept the result. - Payment at regular intervals (whether at a fixed rate per time interval or at a fixed rate per hour) which fluctuates depending on the hours actually worked, but without material reference to output or result for that interval, indicates that there is an acquisition of a worker's effort (productive capacity), as opposed to a result of effort (productive capacity deployed). - Payment by time-periods (that is, payment for a result but with the reward merely calculated by time-periods worked) or payment for a service (in the sense of a result) must be distinguished from payment for time (payment for the worker's effort over time, often measured in hours worked).
+If the employer is, for example, entitled to a worker's services for all normal business or working hours, the employer has effectively acquired exclusive use of the productive capacity of the worker, which is indicative of an employee status.

-7.1.3 Person who must render the Service
+9.1.3 Person who must render the service

-An employment contract is one of personal service (i.e. the employee is at the "beck and call" of the employer).
-Where the employer has a contractual right to insist on the personal service of a worker or to object to substitution (e.g. the worker substitutes his or her own employee for her or himself), or if the worker may not freely hire, fire, pay or supervise his or her own assistants, an employer-employee relationship is usually prevalent.
+An employment contract is one of personal service (that is, the employee is at the "beck and call" of the employer).
+Where the employer has a contractual right to insist on the personal service of a worker or to object to substitution (for example, the worker substitutes his or her own employee for him or herself), or if the worker may not freely hire, fire, pay or supervise his or her own assistants, an employer-employee relationship is usually prevalent.
 A contractual right to substitute is usually indicative of an independent contractor status.

-7.1.4 Nature of Obligation to Work
+9.1.4 Nature of obligation to work

 A contract where the obligation to work is delineated by time and not result, indicates an employer-employee relationship because it amounts to the acquisition of productive capacity or effort.
 An obligation to work "full-time" indicates an employer-employee relationship as it means the exclusive acquisition of the worker's productive hours or capacity.
-The existence of an obligation to be present and available to work, regardless of whether work is available, indicates that the acquisition of productive capacity was the employer's foremost consideration, e.g. the shop assistant who must be present behind the counter at all times, even if no customers enter the store, is entitled to remuneration until the employment contract is lawfully terminated.
+The existence of an obligation to be present and available to work, regardless of whether work is available, indicates that the acquisition of productive capacity was the employer's foremost consideration, for example, the shop assistant who must be present behind the counter at all times, even if no customers enter the store, is entitled to remuneration until the employment contract is lawfully terminated.

-7.1.5 Employer (client) base
+9.1.5 Employer (client) base